gokulnathperiasamy/Android-Open-Source-Libraries/README.md

-# Android Open Source Libraries
+# Open Source Libraries and References

-> A collection of most popular and well known Android libraries.
+> A collection of most popular and well known open source libraries and references.

 ###### Binding and Injection: